 A content outline will typically start off with a topic, or keyword, that you want to target.
 From there, you create headings, subheadings, and gather information on what needs to be covered under each heading within your outline.

-Getting in the habit of creating a content outline before you begin writing will not only help you avoid writer's block, but it will also help you write quickly for SEO (because you already know what needs to be covered).
+Getting in the habit of creating a content outline before you begin writing will not only help you avoid writer's block, but it will also help you write quickly for editorial SEO (because you already know what needs to be covered).

 The goal of a content outline